hickory-dns/hickory-dns/CONTRIBUTING.md

 ### Test policy

 All PRs *must* be passing all tests.
 Ideally any PR submitted should have more than 85% code coverage, but this is not mandated.
-When tests are failing, especially on previous branches this is often due to checked in testing keys for the DoH and DoT tests.
+When tests are failing, especially on previous branches this is often due to checked in testing keys for the DoQ, DoT and DoH tests.
 See **Updating Security Related Tests**.

 ## Releases